DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-29-collecting-more-useful-information-about-why-trainees-withdraw.md

 - date the trainee withdrew
 - why the trainee withdrew
 - details about why the trainee withdrew
-- whether the Department for Education could have done anything to avoid the candidate withdrawing - this only appears if the answer to the question is ‘no’
+- could the Department for Education have done anything to avoid the candidate withdrawing? - this only appears if the answer to the question is ‘no’
 - what the Department for Education could have done - this only appears if the user said that the department could have done something

 ### Showing withdrawal details in the trainee record